JesseEmond/blitz-2024-registration/README.md

 what's ours?

-`vercel/pkg` actually has a nice hidden feature for us where the packaged binary it creates can be invoked to bypass the packaged application and open an interpreter instead.
+`vercel/pkg` actually has a nice hidden feature for us where the packaged binary it creates can be invoked to bypass the packaged application and open the node interpreter instead.
 This feature is alluded to
 [in its bootstrap code](https://github.com/vercel/pkg/blob/bb042694e4289a1cbc530d2938babe35ccc84a93/prelude/bootstrap.js#L65), and we can run commands to figure out the versions in-use:
 - `PKG_EXECPATH=PKG_INVOKE_NODEJS ./blitz-challenge-linux -v` tells us we are